azuki774/azkey/README.md

-This repository was forked from misskey-dev/misskey.
+This repository is a fork of [misskey-dev/misskey](https://github.com/misskey-dev/misskey).

-This forked misskey is running in https://azkey.azuki.blue/
+This fork is running at <https://azkey.azuki.blue/>

 ---